 - Enroll the device ahead of time.
 You'll need to authenticate using whatever Duo option you have enrolled in when you enroll the new device, so it is best to do that before your trip if at all possible.

 - Use what works.
 If the device you will use while traveling is a basic, non-smart phone, you can authenticate using a phone call to it or passcodes sent via text message.
 You can install the Duo Mobile app on a tablet without a phone number.
 See Traveling With Two-Factor (Duo) or Options for Two-Factor Authentication (2FA).

 The Duo app and hardware tokens are subject to export control regulations.
 According to federal export control regulations, the Duo app and Duo hardware tokens may not be transported or sent to embargoed nations identified by the U.S. State Department.
-The following nations are on the embargoed list as of June 2016: Cuba, Iran, Crimea, North Korea, Syria, and Sudan.
+The following nations are on the embargoed list as of June 2017: Cuba, Iran, the Crimea region of Ukraine, North Korea, Syria, and Sudan.
 If you are traveling to any of those countries, delete or uninstall the Duo app from any devices you will take with you and do not take Duo hardware tokens with you.

 You can use other Duo options, such as a phone call or passcodes via text message, while traveling in embargoed countries.
 See Traveling With Two-Factor (Duo) or Options for Two-Factor Authentication (2FA).

 For tips and resources to help you when traveling, see Safe Computing: Traveling with Technology.